DavidDanielz/osticket-prereqs/README.md

 ## 📋 Project Overview

 **Project Type:** Infrastructure Deployment & Application Implementation
-**Status:** Complete and Fully Operational
+**Status:** Complete and fully operational
-**Business Use Case:** Centralized help desk ticketing system for managing IT support requests in a cloud-based environment
+**Business Use Case:** A cloud-based help desk system to manage IT support requests efficiently

-This project demonstrates the complete deployment of **osTicket**, an open-source help desk ticketing system, hosted on **Microsoft Azure**.
-The implementation includes provisioning a Windows-based Azure Virtual Machine, configuring IIS with PHP support, deploying a MySQL database backend, and validating the system through end-user and administrator workflows.
+This project shows a full deployment of **osTicket**, an open-source help desk platform, running on **Microsoft Azure**.
+The setup involved creating a Windows-based Azure Virtual Machine, configuring IIS with PHP, setting up a MySQL database, and testing the system through both end-user and administrator workflows.

-This project was completed as a **portfolio-ready implementation** designed to reflect real-world help desk and IT support environments.
+The project demonstrates practical skills in cloud infrastructure, web server setup, and help desk system management, reflecting a real-world IT support environment.

 ---